gustavotiecker/gustavotiecker/README.md

 I am a student and developer, passionate about technology and how it can positively impact people's lives.

-- 👨🏼‍💻 Working with Node.js and React.
+- 👨🏼‍💻 Working with Node.js.
 - 📚 Studying Swift and Java
 - 🤖 I'm also interested in Machine Learning and AI